getyourguide/db-rocket/README.md

 export DATABRICKS_TOKEN="mydatabrickstoken"
 ```

-If your project is not a pip package already you have to make it so.
-You can use dbrocket to make it one.
+If your project is not a pip package already you have to turn it into one.
+You can use dbrocket to do that.

 ```sh
 dbrocket setup